yeojz/otplib/README.md

 -   `classes` can be found in `otplib/classes/<FILENAME>`
 -   `utils` can be found in `otplib/utils/<FILENAME>`

+Most of the core functions will take in an object `options` as their last argument.

-For more information about the methods and available files, check out the [documentation][project-docs].
+For more information about the functions and available files, check out the [documentation][project-docs].

 ## Related

 -   [otplib-cli](https://www.github.com/yeojz/otplib-cli) - Command-line OTP

+## Contributing

+-   Check out: [CONTRIBUTING.md][pr-welcome-link]

 ## License